ben-kahl/FishAI/README.md

 1.  **Voice Control:** Say the wake word (default: "Jarvis" or similar, based on your `.ppn` file).
 The Fish will wake up, snap a picture of what it sees, listen to your query, and respond using Gemini's multimodal capabilities.
 2.  **Web Control:** Open the Next.js dashboard to:
-    * Change the Fish's "Personality" (e.g., Sarcastic, Pirate, Helpful).
+    * Change the Fish's "Personality" (e.g., Normal, Sassy, Excited).
     * View live health stats (Temperature, CPU load).
     * Manually send text queries.
     * Control volume.